-BIOS + 2 x 64 Mbit flash
+BIOS • 2 x 64 Mbit flash

 • Use of licensed AWARD BIOS

-• Support for DualBIOSTM
+• Support for DualBIOS [TM]

 • PnP 1.0a, DMI 2.0, SM BIOS 2.4, ACPI 1.0b

 Unique Features Support for @BIOS

 • Support for Q-Flash

 • Support for Xpress BIOS Rescue

 • Support for Download Center

 • Support for Xpress Install

 • Support for Xpress Recovery2

-• Support for EasyTune (Note 9)
+• Support for EasyTune (Note 8)

 • Support for Dynamic Energy SaverTM 2

-• Support for Smart 6 TM
+• Support for Smart 6 [TM]

 • Support for Auto Green

 • Support for ON/OFF Charge

-Support for Q-Share
+• Support for Q-Share

 Bundled Software • Norton Internet Security (OEM version)

-Operating System 1 + Support for Microsoft® Windows® 7/Vista/XP
+Operating System + Support for Microsoft® Windows 7/Vista/XP

-Form Factor • ATX Form Factor; 30.5cm x 21.0cm
+Form Factor • MicroATX Form Factor; 24.4cm x 21.0cm

-- (Note 1) Due to Windows 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) To use the onboard D-Sub, DVI-D and HDMI ports, you must install an Intel CPU with integrated graphics. - (Note 3) The DVI-D port does not support D-Sub connection by adapter. - (Note 4) You can use only one of the onboard digital graphics ports (HDMI and DVI-D) for output when in the BIOS Setup program or when during the POST screens. - (Note 5) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16 slot. - (Note 6) When the PCIEX1 slot is populated with an expansion card, the PCIEX4 slot will operate at up to x1 - (Note 7) The PCIEX16 slot operates at up to x4 mode when ATI CrossFireXTM is enabled. - (Note 8) Whether the CPU/system fan speed control function is supported will depend on the CPU/system cooler you install. - (Note 9) Available functions in EasyTune may differ by motherboard model.
+- (Note 1) Due to Windows 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) To use the onboard D-Sub, DVI-D, and HDMI ports, you must install an Intel CPU with integrated graphics. - (Note 3) The DVI-D port does not support D-Sub connection by adapter. - (Note 4) You can use only one of the onboard digital graphics ports (HDMI and DVI-D) for output when in the BIOS Setup program or when during the POST screens. - (Note 5) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16 slot. - (Note 6) The PCIEX16 slot operates at up to x4 mode when ATI CrossFireX[TM] is enabled. - (Note 7) Whether the CPU/system fan speed control function is supported will depend on the CPU/system cooler you install. - (Note 8) Available functions in EasyTune may differ by motherboard model.